- Charleston, SC, United States

 Team Lead and Project Lead (Grantmaking), Blackbaud, Inc. July 2018 - January 2020

 c#, typescript, angular 2+, json, mongo, sql-server, csla.net, Azure cloud hosting (database & server), bootstrap & bootstrap grid, git

 Mr. Bailey served as project lead on an 18-month application rewrite for a Blackbaud's Grantmaking system, which brought in approximately $30 million/year in revenue.

-The new architecture moved to an Azure cloud-hosted, multi-tenant MongoDB datastore using a .NET Core MVC (REST API) microservice-based application stack, utilizing an Angular 6+ and TypeScript-powered client, providing an interesting improvement on the legacy stack of about 1500 single-tenant SQL Server instances hosted in a single datacenter running against a Silverlight (and CSLA) powered client and server.
+The rewrite's tech stack utilized an Azure cloud-hosted, multi-tenant MongoDB datastore with interfaces exposed by a .NET Core MVC (but mostly using it to provide REST API endpoints) microservice-based application stack, with an Angular 6+ and TypeScript-powered client.
+This provided an interesting contrast to the legacy stack of about 1500 single-tenant SQL Server instances hosted in a single datacenter running against a Silverlight (and CSLA) powered client and server.